shadow/shadow/docs/3-Simulation-Customization.md

   + _serverport_ (required):
 the local port that will be opened to listen for other tgen connections
   + _time_ (optional):
-the number of seconds that the tgen node should delay before starting a walk through the action graph
+the time (see format below) that the tgen node should delay before starting a walk through the action graph
   + _socksproxy_ (optional):
 a peer (`ip:port`, e.g., `127.0.0.1:9051`) to use as a proxy server through which all connections to other tgen peers will be made
   + _timeout_ (optional):
-the default time in seconds since the transfer started after which we give up on stalled transfers, used for all incoming server-side transfers and all client transfers that do not explicitly specify a _timeout_ attribute.
+the default time (see format below) since the transfer started after which we give up on stalled transfers, used for all incoming server-side transfers and all client transfers that do not explicitly specify a _timeout_ attribute.
 If this is not set or set to 0 and not overridden by the transfer, then an internally defined timeout is used instead (currently 60 seconds).
   + _stallout_ (optional):
-the default time in seconds since bytes were last sent/received for this transfer after which we give up on stalled transfers, used for all incoming server-side transfers and all client transfers that do not explicitly specify a _stallout_ attribute.
+the default time (see format below) since bytes were last sent/received for this transfer after which we give up on stalled transfers, used for all incoming server-side transfers and all client transfers that do not explicitly specify a _stallout_ attribute.
 If this is not set or set to 0 and not overridden by the transfer, then an internally defined stallout is used instead (currently 15 seconds).
   + _heartbeat_ (optional):
+the time period (see format below) between which heartbeat status messages are logged at 'message' level.
+The default of 1 second is used if _heartbeat_ is 0 or is not set.
   + _loglevel_ (optional):
 the level above which tgen log messages will be filtered and not shown or logged.
 Valid values in increasing order are: 'error', 'critical', 'message', 'info', and 'debug'.
 The default value if _loglevel_ is not set is 'message'.
   + _peers_ (special):